kevindewalt/oldkevindewalt.github.io/sohelpfulio/index.md

 + What do I talk about?
 + Sure, I can do this as the founder - but how do I hire people to do it?

-These are the questions most SaaS founders ask me - I have good answers to them and many more.
+These are the questions most SaaS founders ask us - we have good answers to them and many more.

 Thanks for reading!